Physician Credentialing – Our Quick Reference Guide to Success

 The long-term advantages of an organized system are plenty.

 Leveraging automation for your office can prove useful here.
 Such software handles reminders, keeps track of expiration dates, and digitally gathers data to store it for credentialing.

 It has tools to speed up turnaround time for application, contracting, primary source verification, and more.
 Of course, this will entail the cost of the installation of such a system and require your staff to be training for it.

 Setting up tools and systems at your end does not seem so appealing?
 You can outsource your credentialing tasks to companies that handle RCM and medical and dental billing solutions.

 They have dedicated personnel to perform such complex and lengthy tasks accurately and efficiently.
 It is an option prefer by an increasing number of healthcare providers in the US.

 9. Your responsibility

-Credentialing process requires submission of multiple forms, documents and clear communication on queries.
+Credentialing process requires the submission of multiple forms, and documents and clear communication on queries.
 If you don’t keep direct contact or fulfill your responsibilities with the coordinator handling this task for you, it can take longer.

 Today many professional medical and dental billing companies provide physician credentialing and re-credentialing services that take a load off the provider’s feet.